typedb/typedb/spec.md

 A element or a type.

-### Concept map
+### Concept row

 Mapping of variables to concepts

 ### Stream

-An ordered concept map.
+An ordered concept row.

 ### Answer set

-The set of concept maps that satisfy a pattern in the minimal way.
+The set of concept rows that satisfy a pattern in the minimal way.

 ### Answer